 Thirdly.-Derived from an analysis of the mental and moral powers, and from Logic, are the principles which underlie the teacher's art.
 The teacher's skill is best shown in the proper adjustment of the subjects taught to the mind instructed.
-He should be familiar with the best methods of bringing knowledge to the intelligent apprehension of the child, and, in order to do this, he should familiarize himself with the growth of the mental powers, perception, memory, imagination, the faculty of thought, and should know, too, what studies are best suited to secure their easy, natural and harmonious development.
-The teacher who proceeds after this manner may be said to employ a good method, not tentative merely, for it has ice as heion be ief ges tuess at aid ead or red ese the warrant of common sense, and has its foundation laid in something like scientific certainty.
-And
+He should be familiar with the best methods of bringing knowledge to the intelligent apprehension of the child, and in order to do this, he should familiarize himself with the growth of the mental powers, perception, memory, imagination, the faculty of thought, and should know, too, what studies are best suited to secure their easy, natural and harmonious development.
+The teacher who proceeds after this manner may be said to employ a good method, not tentative merely, for it has the warrant of common sense, and has its foundation laid in something like scientific certainty.
+And rn as for ar, ut rch hon it ner